Harispatel/todoReactNodejs/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Feel free to contribute to this project by submitting issues or pull requests.
-Happy coding!
+Feel free to contribute to this project by submitting issues or pull requests. <br> Happy coding!